Prophet Muhammad (peace be upon him) and the Taking of Poison:

 Bassam Zawadi

-David Wood's video could be seen here.
+David Wood's video can be seen here.
 We encourage our readers to first watch the video in full and understand the arguments raised by Wood before proceeding to read this article, as this article will dive straight into addressing the arguments with the assumption that the reader has already seen the video.
-We apologize to our fellow Muslims for having to endure the offensive, sarcastic and immature video of Wood, however in order to be fully cognizant of what this article is refuting, one is recommended to watch Wood's video in full first, before proceeding on to read this rebuttal.
+We apologize to our fellow Muslims for having to endure the offensive, sarcastic, and immature video of Wood; however, to be fully cognizant of what this article is refuting, one is recommended to watch Wood's video in full first before proceeding to read this rebuttal.

 The word translated as "aorta" in 69:46 is al-wateen, while the word used in the hadith literature is al-abhar.
 Unfortunately, for Wood - whose entire argument has already crumbled - there is a difference in meaning between these words in the Arabic language.